yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

 {
-"title": "Retrieve WSDL files from a UDDI registry", "linkTitle": "Retrieve WSDL files from a UDDI registry", "date": "2019-10-17",
+"title": "Work with a UDDI registry",
+"linkTitle": "Work with a UDDI registry",
-"description": "You can use WSDL files to register web services in the **Web Service Repository**\\nand to add WSDL documents and XML schemas to the global cache.
-Policy Studio can retrieve a WSDL file from the file system, from a URL, or from a UDDI registry.
-This topic explains how to retrieve a WSDL file from a UDDI registry. "
+"weight": 10,
+"date": "2019-10-17",
+"description": "Connect to a UDDI registry from Policy Studio to retrieve or publish WSDL files."
 }

 ## Connect to a UDDI registry